©2011-2023 Less Accounting

 Side tip: if you’ve sent the invoice and the client is unresponsive, it’s time to come up with a plan.
 Unresponsive clients are trying to duck paying an invoice.

-In reality, it’s all about client management, which is about managing client’s expectations by seeing problems before they happen and predicting their concerns before they have them.
+In reality, it’s all about client management, which is about managing clients’ expectations by seeing problems before they happen and predicting their concerns before they have them.
+Nick Kishfy of Allocate.io says, “It’s important to say upfront that timely payment is important to you for x, y, z reasons.
+Many companies will respect that if you explain it, especially if they are also a small business.”

 Don’t wait until outstanding invoices become late invoices.
 Switch to a net 0 system, communicate with your clients, and hold deliverable files until you’ve been paid.
 If you have a plan, you can address outstanding invoices before they become problems.